Zilliqa/zilliqa-rosetta/README.md

    Zilliqa Rosetta
 </h3>

-## overview
+## Overview
-`zilliqa-rosetta` provides a reference implementation of the [Rosetta specification](https://github.com/coinbase/rosetta-specifications) for Zilliqa in Golang.
+`Zilliqa-rosetta` provides a reference implementation of the [Rosetta specification](https://github.com/coinbase/rosetta-specifications) for Zilliqa in Golang.

 ## Pre-requisite
 To run `Zilliqa-rosetta`, you must install Docker.
 Please refer to [Docker offical documentation](https://docs.docker.com/get-docker/) on installation instruction.